The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: The DARP Column-Generation Procedure

 where $z_\text{RMP\textsubscript{DARP}}$ is the objective value of RMP\textsubscript{DARP} at the end of each iteration and $\bar{c}_\rho^*$ is the smallest route reduced cost discovered by PSP\textsubscript{DARP}.
 The column generation is then terminated when $\ceil{z_\text{RMP\textsubscript{DARP}}} - z_\text{LB}' < 1$.
 To accomplish the lexicographic objective during the column generation, constraint \eqref{eqn:darp_vehicle_count} is introduced to the RMP\textsubscript{DARP} after the primary objective has converged with its right-hand side set to $\ceil{z_\text{RMP\textsubscript{DARP}}}$.
 The objective function is then switched to distance minimization after which the column generation is resumed.
 For the distance-minimization objective, the generalized Lasdon bound defined in \eqref{eqn:LasdonLB} is used as a dual lower bound, and the column generation is terminated when $\ceil{z_\text{RMP\textsubscript{DARP}}} - z_\text{LB} < 1$.

 Our implementation also incorporates the interior-point, dual-stabilization method proposed by \cite{rousseau2007} to accelerate the column-generation convergence.
 In addition, all non-dominated routes with negative reduced costs resulting from the label-setting algorithm in PSP\textsubscript{DARP} are added to the master problem.
+The column-generation phase is seeded with routes $\{i\rightarrow n+i\rightarrow 2n+i\rightarrow 3n+i:i\in\mathcal{P}^+\}$.
+Since this set of routes represents a feasible solution to the problem, it guarantees the existence of a feasible integer solution to the MIP for both the distance-minimization and the primary lexicographic objective.
+Recall that for the secondary lexicographic objective, the right-hand side of the introduced constraint \eqref{eqn:darp_vehicle_count} is set to $\chi^*_\text{MIP}$ which represents the objective value of the optimal integer solution for the primary objective.
+The existence of this feasible integer solution guarantees that one also exists for the MIP with the secondary objective.

 Non-elementary routes produced in the column-generation phase are removed prior to solving the RMP\textsubscript{DARP} as a MIP.
 Repeated nodes are identified from each non-elementary route and only the first instance of each repeated node is preserved in the route (subsequent instances are removed).
 The resulting route is feasible as the non-elementary version already satisfies the time-window, vehicle-capacity, pairing, precedence, and ride-duration limit constraints.
 Similarly, since a set-covering formulation is used, a node may be visited by multiple routes in the integer solution.
 This is fixed by simply preserving the node in an arbitrarily selected route and removing it from the others.
 Since the travel distances satisfy the triangle inequality, this step only shortens the affected routes and hence improves the total travel distance of the solution while maintaining its vehicle count.